GOLEM-lab/GOLEMcoref/README.md

 # Models

-- We release the models that we train monolingually and multilingually.
+- Due to the size of the monolingual and multilingual models that we trained, and anonymity issues, we will release the trained models with the final and non-anonymous version of the paper.

 # Scripts